Automating Security: Key Tools in the DevSecOps Pipeline

 Key Categories of DevSecOps Tools

-The DevSecOps toolchain is diverse, with various tools addressing specific security needs at different stages of the lifecycle.
-Here are some key categories:
+The DevSecOps toolchain is diverse, with various tools addressing specific security needs at different stages of the lifecycle:

 Static Application Security Testing (SAST)